celery/celery/docs/userguide/tasks.rst

 :loglevel: The current log level used.

-:hostname: Hostname of the worker instance executing the task.
+:hostname: Node name of the worker instance executing the task.

 :delivery_info: Additional message delivery information.
 This is a mapping
                 containing the exchange and routing key used to deliver this